 Children will follow a naturally progressive programme of study which builds upon their previous knowledge and skills, enabling them to become capable and confident in their own abilities.
 It also allows them to appreciate and develop more unique skills such as communication, resilience, respect, tolerance and creativity.
 The children at Joy Lane benefit as a whole from this programme of study, which supports those who need extra support, and gifts those with more confidence the opportunity to flourish.
 It is an expectation that pupils have the correct and necessary sports kit for the activities and weather that they are participating in.

-The school benefits from an excellent swimming pool, 2 large halls for indoor physical activities, playing fields and from staff and parent helpers who further the school’s curriculum with several extra-curricular activities and events.
-Through the curriculum and after school clubs, pupils are able to participate in athletics, cricket, hockey, netball, rounders, rugby, football, gymnastics, dance, swimming and tennis.
-This allows pupils to experience a range of physical challenges to encourage a love of PE.
+The school benefits from an excellent swimming pool, two large halls for indoor physical activities, a MUGA (Multi Games Arena), an extensive playing field and hard surfaced playgrounds, and climbing walls/frames, and these serve to support our excellent P.E. provision.
+Staff and parent helpers also further the school’s curriculum with several extra-curricular activities and events.
+Through the curriculum and extended learning clubs, pupils are able to participate in athletics, cricket, hockey, netball, rounders, rugby, football, gymnastics, dance, swimming and tennis.
+This allows pupils to experience a range of physical challenges, inspiring a love of P.E.